35-Year-Old Pitcher – Tampa Bay Rays

 Erik Bedard Contract Information:

-Signed a minor league contract with the Astros in January of 2013.
-It includes an invite to spring training.
+Signed a minor league deal with the Rays in March of 2014.

 To instantly reveal our fantasy analysis of every player – including Erik Bedard – simply subscribe now.